Chemical/Hazardous Waste

 List unknown chemicals as “unknown”.
 Add as much detail as possible; for example, “unknown clear liquid” or “unknown white solid” is helpful.

 You will receive an email from EHS notifying you of when the chemical waste will be picked up.
-Unknown chemicals may require testing by a chemist prior to being picked up.
+Unknown chemicals may be left behind until they can be tested by a vendor.

 Please note: